 In your cover letter please be sure to explain why you are applying for an internship with our company, what goals you would like to accomplish as an ASP intern and what your long term career goals are.
 Please also mention if you are looking for an internship for school credit.

+NEAT Category 6, this year's weekly AEA actor salary was $451.
 In attendance will be Artistic Director Allyn Burrows and Casting Director Jennie Israel.

 ASP's typical rehearsal schedule is Tuesday-Friday evenings and Saturday & Sunday days.